lavender farming profit per acre | lavender cultivation in India

 • CIMAP is providing free plants in lavender and geranium plant cultivation

-• To get free plants you should approach CIMAP or visit their website by clicking this link CSIR-CIMAP free plants.
+• To get free plants from government India you should approach CIMAP or visit their website by clicking this link CSIR-CIMAP free plants.

 CSIR-IIIM